FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs

 \subsection{Task Formulation}

-Given a target XBRL filing with six interconnected, XML-format documents $\mathcal{D}=\{d_1, d_2, d_3, d_4, d_5, d_6\}$ and a reference structured document (US-GAAP taxonomy) $\mathcal{T}$, where $d_i$ refers to one of the documents described in Table~\ref{tab:component}.
-We aim to enable LLMs to identify errors $\mathcal{E}$, including semantic matching errors, relationship extraction errors, and mathematical reasoning errors, in the target filing by understanding its internal structure and semantics in conjunction with domain knowledge derived from the reference taxonomy.
-We formulate it as follows:
+Given a target XBRL filing consisting of six interconnected, XML documents $\mathcal{D}=\{d_1, d_2, d_3, d_4, d_5, d_6\}$ (described in Table~\ref{tab:component}) and a reference US-GAAP taxonomy $\mathcal{T}$, the task is to identify errors $\mathcal{E}$ within the filing. \textbf{These errors include semantic-matching inconsistencies, relationship-extraction failures, and mathematical-reasoning violations}.
+Models must analyze the filing's internal structure and semantics while leveraging domain knowledge from the reference taxonomy.
+We formulate this as follows: